Youth Police Academy

-The Academy provides an opportunity for youth and police officers to build stronger, more positive relationships while introducing participants to the field of law enforcement.
+The Academy introduces participants to the field of law enforcement and provides an opportunity for youth and police officers to connect and build stronger, positive relationships.

 Students will attend a mock police academy involving lectures, role-plays, topical demonstrations and team building exercises.

 Champaign police officers will train students in the following areas: